JamesWoolfenden/learn-terraform/docs/local_file.md

 }
 ```

-This will write out private and public keys for a ssh key that your generated.
+This will write out private and public keys for a SSH key that are generated.